-CLSCRS\STAT\WRONG\ACTIVE\VERSION: Displays if you use the API before you have upgraded the cluster to Oracle Clusterware 12c.
+CLSCRS\STAT\CONNECTION: Displays if there is a communication error.
+CLSCRS\STAT\WRONG\ACTIVE\VERSION: Displays if you use the API before you have upgraded Oracle Clusterware.

 - If the flag is async, then the msgf callback function you specify is never called.
-The API returns an ok status after initiating the call to Oracle Clusterware, and asynchronously executes the restarts. - If the flag is not async, and msgf is not NULL, then the API drives msgf one line at a time with collected output from the restart programs.
+The API returns an OK status after initiating the call to Oracle Clusterware, and asynchronously runs the restarts. - If the flag is not async, and msgf is not NULL, then the API drives msgf one line at a time with collected output from the restart programs.
 An optional event flag maybe passed to indicate that this is not a request to perform an action, but rather a notification that the action has already started.
 The flag should only be used for a narrow set of co-managed resources. - In the first argument, you can specify either a list of resource IDs or a filter.
 Specifying a filter enables the query and action to take place in a single call.
 The filter searches all registered resources.

-1.7.4 clscrs start resource in pools
+clscrs\start\resource\in\pools